-It can be hard to resist the lure of a cheap bargain online, especially at Christmas, but these too good to be true offers usually are!
-Criminals will often create a fake page imitating a well-known brand, then pretend to offer a real promotion.
+It can be hard to resist the lure of a discount online, especially at Christmas, but these too good to be true offers usually are!
+Cyber criminals will often create a fake URL page imitating a well-known brand, then pretend to offer a real promotion.
 These scams are often set up specifically to harvest user data and will require the input of personal information.

 4. Gift Card Survey Scams

 The next condition of entry is to complete an online survey to verify your identity.
-This is just a cunning way to harvest your personal or financial details.
+This is just a cunning way for scammers to harvest your personal or financial details and commit identity fraud or sell your details on the dark web.
 Always be wary of any promotion that asks you to like and share material or participate in an online survey to enter.

 5. Charity Phishing Scam

-Cybercriminals are extremely devious and know that people will tend to be more charitable at Christmas and donate to those less fortunate.
-To exploit this goodwill, fraudsters will set up fake phishing websites designed to look exactly like the genuine website of reputable charities.
+Cyber criminals are extremely devious and know that people will tend to be more charitable at Christmas and donate to those less fortunate.
+To exploit this goodwill, fraudsters will set up websites designed to look exactly like the genuine website of reputable charities.

 How to Avoid Christmas Cyber Scams